Compensation Data

 Collegial culture

-Oppenheimer Compensation Overview
+Oppenheimer & Co.
+Compensation Overview

 Oppenheimer & Co. offers middle-market compensation reflecting its position as an independent full-service firm.
 Base salaries and bonuses are modestly below larger middle-market banks, but the firm's boutique culture and integrated platform provide unique learning opportunities.
 Oppenheimer's strength in equity capital markets and middle-market M&A means analysts in these groups can see bonuses at the higher end of ranges.
 The firm's wealth management arm provides distinctive exit pathways beyond traditional banking.
 Analysts value the firm's entrepreneurial culture and direct access to senior bankers.
 While compensation lags larger banks, the quality of mentorship and work-life balance make Oppenheimer attractive for analysts prioritizing development over pure compensation.